American Sign Language: Phonology

 There are also meaningful nonmanual signals in ASL, which may include movement of the eyebrows, the cheeks, the nose, the head, the torso, and the eyes.
+These nonmanual features can indicate grammatical properties of the language.

 William Stokoe proposed that such components are analogous to the phonemes of spoken languages.
 (Note: Stokoe himself termed them cheremes, but other linguists have referred to them as phonemes.
 See Bahan (1996).)
 There has also been a proposal that they are analogous to classes like place and manner of articulation.
 As in spoken languages, those phonological units can be split into distinctive features.
 For instance, the handshapes /2/ and /3/ are distinguished by the presence or absence of the feature [± closed thumb], as illustrated to the right.
 ASL has processes of allophony and phonotactic restrictions.
 There is ongoing research into whether ASL has an analog of syllables in spoken language.